ets777/hello-world/README.md

 ### Description

-First github project.
+First javascript-project on github.
 App shows text 'Hello World!'.

 ### Versions history

+- 1.1.1 - `readme.md` fixed
-1.1.0 - text is displayed on the canvas
+- 1.1.0 - text is displayed on the canvas
-1.0.0 - first version, text is displayed by document.write()
+- 1.0.0 - first version, text is displayed by `document.write()`